- Food and Cooking

 Are you a busy person that doesn't have a lot of time to cook in the evenings but would still love to eat healthy, hearty and delicious meals?
-A crock Pot slow cooker is a great solution.
+A Crock Pot slow cooker is a great solution.

 I must admit I was a little slow to find out about these, (no pun intended) but I bought one last month and have been so impressed.
 So I'll start by explaining why I love it so much and how it could improve your life.

-So if you are a busy parent, who has to drop the kids off to school and have the usual 1001 and one things to do during the day, or you have to go to work and won't have time to cook these kind of meals when you get home, here you have the solution.
+So if you are a busy parent, who has to drop the kids off to school and have the usual 1001 and one things to do during the day, or you have to go to work and won't have time to cook these kinds of meals when you get home, here you have the solution.

 Although there are hundreds of different types of food and recipes that you can cook in your Crock Pot slow cooker, I am finding it especially useful for this time of year.
 As the weather is getting colder, they really are the best for making warming hearty meals such as stews, casseroles and pot roasts.

 Now what is so clever is that the water or stock does not evaporate, so you don't even have to come back every couple of hours and top it up.
-This means that you can literally leave it on all day, your food will not burn or stick and will not dry up, the veg will still be in chunks and the water or stock will have taken on all of the amazing flavors.
+This means that you can literally leave it on all day, your food will not burn or stick and will not dry up, the veg will still be in chunks and the water or stock will have taken on all of the amazing flavours.

-My Crock Pot has a 4 litre / 7 pint capacity, easily big enough to fit in a whole chicken and veg, or to make a meal for the whole family.
-Next I'll show you the last two things that I have made in my slow cooker.
+My Crock Pot has a 4 litre / 7-pint capacity, easily big enough to fit in a whole chicken and veg or to make a meal for the whole family.
+Next, I'll show you the last two things that I have made in my slow cooker.